bimohxh/filteron/README.md

 # jsonon
-A json online viewer and formatter.
+A online css3 image filter tool.

 ## Start
 `app` is the foled which include all site files that needed to run. you should run a server  (nginx or just run a simple python ` python -m SimpleHTTPServer 3000`) and point to `app`.